tuero/muzero-cpp/README.md

 The motivation behind this project is for the added speed C++ provides, efficient batched inference on the GPU, as well as working in C++ environments where we don't want to leave the C++ runtime.
 There are still many optimization tricks that can be used to improve efficiency, but there aren't immediate plans to do so.

+**Note**: I can't guarantee that this implementation is bug-free, as I don't have the computational resources to compare against some of the reported results.

 ## Features
 - Multi-threaded async actor inference
 - Multiple device (CPUs and GPUs) support for learning and inference